 3:2 Polyrhythm

 No matter how you divide these (3/2 or 2/3), you do not get a nice, neat, even division.
 These note groups will only line up at the beginning of the beat.
-Once they get going, they don’t line up again until the next cycle begins.
+Once they get going, they don’t line up again (unless the rhythm is repeated, in which case they'll line up at the beginning again).

 4:3